JeremPFT/code_generator_input_python/tests/code_generator_py__tests__readme.txt

 * Test 002 (error in dsl description)

-the project has no name
+the project has no name, an exception is raised

+* Test 003 extension of 001, with a package and a class

 * COMMENT Local Variables
 # Local Variables: